fifth-postulate/brainbow/README.md

 # brainbow
-An Elm project implementing the brainbow puzzle
+An Elm project implementing the brainbow puzzle.

+Play it [now][puzzle].

 ## Getting Started
 Follow the next instructions to start puzzling.